What to read

-Too often, tensor programs vanish into helper calls and framework ceremony.
-Einlang keeps the important relationships on the page, so the source still reads like the idea behind it.
+Too often, tensor programs disappear into helper calls, layer wrappers, and gradient machinery.
+Einlang keeps the axes, reductions, and derivatives on the page so the source still reads like the idea behind it.

 You can see the axes

-Indices and reductions are written directly instead of being implied by library calls.
+Indices and reductions are written directly instead of being hidden in strings or helper calls.

 You can see the derivative

-Gradient expressions appear beside the original definitions, not in a separate system.
+Gradient expressions live beside the original definitions, not in a separate autodiff API.

-The same style carries from simple algebra to recurrences, optimization, and larger models.
+The same style carries from simple algebra to recurrences, numerics, and larger models.

 The payoff

-Programs become easier to inspect, easier to explain, and easier to trust.
+Programs get easier to inspect, easier to explain, and easier to trust.

 This section is about syntax, not slogans.
 Each example shows one language feature in a more typical style and in Einlang, so you can see what the syntax keeps on the page.